jlangch/venice/doc/readme/recursion.md

 )
 ```

-Simple recursion a few thousand calls deep throws a  _StackOverflowError_ .
+Simple recursion a few thousand calls deep throws a *StackOverflowError*.

+*Note: The recursive call to 'factorial' in these two simple recursion examples is not in tail position.
+Recursive functions like this can not be tail call optimized!*

 ## self-recursive calls (loop - recur)